Eric Hosmer Player Props: Cubs vs. Dodgers

-The Chicago Cubs, including Eric Hosmer (hitting .226 in his past 10 games, with a home run, two walks and six RBI), battle starter Michael Grove and the Los Angeles Dodgers at Wrigley Field, Thursday at 7:40 PM ET.
+After hitting .233 with a double, a home run, three walks and five RBI in his past 10 games, Eric Hosmer and the Chicago Cubs face the Los Angeles Dodgers (who will start Clayton Kershaw) at 2:20 PM ET on Sunday.

-In his last game, he hit a home run while going 2-for-5 against the Athletics.
+In his last game, he went 1-for-2 with a double and an RBI against the Dodgers.

 Eric Hosmer Game Info & Props vs. the Dodgers